-When the system is developed in-house, there will rarely be a formal contract.
+When the system is developed in-house, a formal contract is rare.
 The requirements specify what is to be delivered.
 Changes in requirements are discussed during development, and there are no financial penalties between the parties.

 However, when customer and supplier are two different companies, there will usually be a contract and a requirements specification.
 The requirements specify what the supplier must deliver, and the contract specifies what to do when things don't proceed as expected.
-For instance what to do if the supplier doesn't deliver on time or delivers a faulty product; or if the customer has forgotten an important requirement.
+For instance what to do if the supplier doesn't deliver on time or delivers a faulty product; or if the customer forgot an important requirement.